leelasmelser/essays/digMockup/digmed/README.md

 - February 18th - Construction begins on the electromagnetic separation plant for enriching uranium at Oak Ridge, Tennessee.
 - April 1st - The Los Alamos Laboratory is established in New Mexico.
 - July - The Los Alamos Laboratory, Clinton Engineer Works (CEW), and Hanford Engineer Works (HEW) are designated as military districts, removing them from state control.
-- July 10th - The first sample of plutonium arrives at the Los Alamos Laboratory.[^13]
+- July 10th - The first sample of plutonium arrives at the Los Alamos Laboratory.
 - August 13th - The first drop test of a gun-type fission weapon at Dahlgren Proving Ground in Virginia takes place.
-- August 19th - President Roosevelt and Prime Minister Churchill sign the Quebec Agreement, merging the Tube Alloys with Manhattan Project.[^14]
+- August 19th - President Roosevelt and Prime Minister Churchill sign the Quebec Agreement, merging the Tube Alloys with Manhattan Project.[^13]
 - September 8th - The first meeting of the Combined Policy Committee is held to coordinate the atomic efforts of the United States, Great Britain, and Canada.
 - October 10th - Construction of the first Hanford Site reactor begins.
 - November 4th - The X-10 Graphite Reactor goes critical at Oak Ridge.